How to Meet PT PMA Minimum Capital Requirements in Indonesia

 What is Paid-Up Capital in Indonesia

-For industries that are more capital intensive, for instance, financial and banking services, natural resources extraction, manufacturing, etc., a higher minimum capital is also expected.
-Therefore, it shall be listed in the investment plan according to foreign investment regulations in Indonesia.
+A higher minimum capital is also expected for more capital-intensive industries, such as financial and banking services, natural resources extraction, manufacturing, etc. Therefore, these industries shall be listed in the investment plan according to foreign investment regulations in Indonesia.

-Importantly, since OSS implementation, there is no longer a temporary and permanent business license except for several business licenses still issued by BKPM, like energy resources, property, and the financial sector.
+Importantly, since OSS implementation, temporary and permanent business licenses have not been issued except for several still issued by BKPM, such as those for energy resources, property, and the financial sector.

 What are the Factors Affecting Foreign Direct Investment (FDI)?